 Living with this crushing awareness isn’t easy, but giving up also isn’t an option.
 What gives me hope is the wisdom that many have walked this earth before me, who had to live with this awareness as they dedicated their lives to fight the actions and systems that manufacture this injustice.
 Their lives of selfless service born out of compassion and love for humanity, ensure that the fire within my soul for justice does not die out.

 What also gives me hope during such devastatingly trying times is the realization that more and more people are now recognizing these systems.
 This assures me that dawn isn’t far.
 It may happen during our lifetimes.
 Or it might take generations.
 But the wheels are in motion.
-One day these systems will be replaced by new ones that are rooted in oneness, love, and compassion.
+One day these systems will be fixed or replaced by new ones that are rooted in oneness, love, and compassion.
 Not just for humanity, but all of creation.
 As for now, there is a lot of work to be done.